chysomm62/front-end-mentor-sunnyside/README.md

 ### Useful resources

-- [Example resource 1](https://www.mozilla.org) - This helped me throughout the project.
+- [https://www.mozilla.org](Example resource 1) - This helped me throughout the project.
 I really liked the css grid and flex explanations and will use it going forward.
-- [Example resource 2](https://www.google.com) - I just googled my way out of this one :haha:.
+- [https://www.google.com](Example resource 2) - I just googled my way out of this one :haha:.

 ## Author